JaspreetKhela/JaspreetKhela/README.md

 <a name="experience"/>

-### Software Development-Related Practioner Experiences
+### Software Development-Related Practitioner Experiences
 The following list provides an outline of my work experience related to the following roles.
 * **Technical Roles**:
   * Software Development